Denisismagilov | Dreamstime.com

 The truth is, unless you have a known deficiency, there is no evidence vitamin and mineral supplements will help with your anxiety or stress.
 If you think you might have a deficiency, your doctor can perform blood tests to find out for sure.

-There are currently no approved over-the-counter drugs for the treatment of anxiety and stress.
-That doesn’t stop some people from relying on the side effects of medications meant for other purposes to calm their anxiety, however.
+Even though there are currently no approved over-the-counter anxiety medications.
+That doesn’t stop some people from relying on the side effects of OTC medications meant for other purposes to calm their anxiety.

 If your stress or anxiety is severe enough for you to be scanning pharmacy shelves looking for relief, it’s likely you need some professional help.
 Talk to your health care professional about effective therapies such as psychotherapy, biofeedback, meditation, and prescription medication.